molcikas/photon/README.md

 }
 ```

-Queries results are automatically mapped to the view model fields by name.
+Queries results are automatically mapped to the read model fields by name.
 Unlike aggregates, view model classes do not need to be pre-registered with Photon.

 It's also possible to fetch scalar values and lists using plain SQL: